markkampe/loadgen/README.md

   (1) install the appropriate (32/64) loadgen in /usr/bin.

-  (2) configure the loadzombie network service:

-    CentOS
-	copy "loadzombie" to /etc/xinetd.d

-		This file sets up loadgen to serve port 8080.
-		I chose this because it is passed through our fire-walls and not used by our client systems.
-		You can choose any port you want.
+  (2) make sure that xinetd is installed

 	make sure that xinetd is running

-		# chkconfig --level 345 xinetd on
+	    # service --status-all

 	It may not yet be installed.

-To install:
+	    CentOS:
 		# yum install xinetd
 		# chkconfig --level 345 xinetd on

+  	    Ubuntu:
+	    	# apt-get install xinetd

+  (3) configure the loadzombie network service:

+	edit "loadzombie" configuration file to choose a port.

+	copy "loadzombie" configuration file to /etc/xinetd.d

+		# cp loadzombie /etc/xinetd.d

+	tell xinetd to rescan

 		# service xinetd restart

-	confirm that loadzombie is a registered service

-		# chkconfig --list

-    Ubuntu

-  (3) test the loadzombie service:
+  (4) test the loadzombie service:

 	% telnet <node> <port>

-		for   <node> on which the service is configured
+		for   <node> on which the service is configured (local = 127.0.0.1)
-		      <port> on which the service is configured
+		      <port> on which the service is configured (default = 8081)

 		It should greet you with a loadzombie prompt.
 		If you enter 'x' followed by a newline, it